 Portable Camping Sink

-These types of sinks look a lot like the things you’ve got at home at your counter.
-Each includes a faucet, a washbasin, but most importantly, a water reservoir that you can pressurize.
+These types of sinks look much like what you’ve got at home at your counter.
+Each includes a faucet, a washbasin, and most importantly, a water reservoir you can pressurize.
 They’re operated via a foot pump that can push several gallons of water through the faucet head.
-It won’t be the same pressure as you’d have at home, but it certainly beats washing your hands in a basin with no running water, or just using hand sanitizer.
+It won’t be the same pressure as at home, but it certainly beats washing your hands in a basin with no running water or just using hand sanitizer.

 If only the best in handwashing technology will do, the SereneLife is tough to beat.
 It’s a portable camping sink with a foot pump, providing running water without the need to be connected to a campground’s water supply.
-The foot pump also has an advantage when you’re handling raw meat – you won’t need to touch the faucet to get the water flowing.
-This will cut down on the time you have to spend disinfecting everything afterward (not to mention preventing foodborne illness).
+The foot pump is also advantageous when handling raw meat – you won’t need to touch the faucet to get the water flowing.
+This will reduce the time you have to disinfect everything afterward (not to mention preventing foodborne illness).

 There is also a soap dispenser next to the faucet.
-Unfortunately, the soap doesn’t have its own foot pump, so you’ll need to contaminate its handle to get your hands lathered up.
-Some users also complain that pumping the soap dispenser requires a lot of effort.
+Unfortunately, the soap doesn’t have its foot pump, so you’ll need to contaminate its handle to get your hands lathered up.
+Some users also complain that pumping the soap dispenser requires much effort.

-This is definitely a front-country campaign sink though; it weighs ten lbs and doesn’t really collapse.
-The five-gallon water storage tank can be removed, but fully assembled the sink is 40” x20” x13”.
-That’s neither portable nor packable, so be sure to carve out some space for it in your vehicle.
-That being said, it’s still one of the more packable portable camping sinks when you’re talking about models with storage tanks and pumps.
+This is a front-country campaign sink; it weighs ten lbs and doesn’t collapse.
+The five-gallon water storage tank can be removed, but the fully assembled sink is 40” x20” x13”.
+That’s neither portable nor packable, so be sure to carve out space for it in your vehicle.
+That said, it’s still one of the more packable portable camping sinks when talking about models with storage tanks and pumps.

-The SereneLife is well-suited for boondock camping where there are no utility hookups.
-The water storage container and foot pump, combined with your own greywater collection bucket, give you the experience of running water, while far from civilization.
-It does take a little more maintenance than your average camp sink though; the water should be removed whenever it’s not in use (to prevent algae growth) and the greywater bucket will need cleaning at the end of each trip.
-Fortunately, it’s not a very expensive setup, costing less than most of the table-style camp sinks.
+The SereneLife is well-suited for boondock camping, with no utility hookups.
+The water storage container and foot pump, combined with your greywater collection bucket, give you the experience of running water while far from civilization.
+It does take a little more maintenance than your average camp sink; the water should be removed whenever it’s not in use (to prevent algae growth), and the greywater bucket will need cleaning at the end of each trip.
+Fortunately, it’s not a very expensive setup, costing less than most table-style camp sinks.

-Like its predecessor, this SereneLife portable camping sink provides all the comforts of home but while using a larger seven-gallon storage tank and a foot pump to give you running water.
+Like its predecessor, this SereneLife portable camping sink provides all the comforts of home, using a larger seven-gallon storage tank and a foot pump to give you running water.
 This version is considerably larger than the previous model, weighing in at 17 lbs with dimensions of 28” x16.5” x31.5”.
-It is not the most portable sink, but the extra size proves beneficial for washing dishes, clothes, or a freshly caught fish.
+It is not the most portable sink, but the extra size proves beneficial for washing dishes, clothes, or freshly caught fish.
 The basin also has an internal shelf that keeps everything a little more organized while you’re washing up.

-The SereneLife is also one of the most durable camp sink options, being made from thick high-density polyethylene plastic.
+The SereneLife is also one of the most durable camp sink options, made from thick high-density polyethylene plastic.
 The basin itself is nearly indestructible.
 However, the ultra-durable plastic does contribute significantly to the 17 lb weight.
-If you’re looking for portability, this is probably not the sink for you.
-It can be disassembled into several pieces, but if you leave it intact, it’ll be very difficult to load into anything besides a pickup truck.
-Reassembling if doesn’t take too long, but is probably not something you want to be shouldered with in addition to setting up a tent and camp kitchen.
+If you’re looking for portability, this is probably not your sink.
+It can be disassembled into several pieces, but loading it into anything besides a pickup truck will be challenging if you leave it intact.
+Reassembling it doesn’t take too long, but it is probably not something you want to be shouldered with in addition to setting up a tent and camp kitchen.